|Values are valid only on day of printing.|

-Human papillomavirus (HPV) infections with low-risk genotypes can cause benign hyperplasia such as condylomas and papillomas.
-Persistent infections with high-risk HPV are associated with cervical, vaginal, vulvar, and head and neck malignancies.
+Human papillomavirus (HPV) infections with low-risk genotypes (6, 11) can cause benign hyperplasia such as condylomas and papillomas.
+Persistent infections with high-risk genotypes (16, 18, 31, 33, and 51) are associated with cervical, vaginal, vulvar, and head and neck malignancies.
 Patients with HPV-related oropharyngeal squamous cell carcinoma (OPSCC) have shown better disease-specific survival and overall survival when compared to HPV-negative cases of OPSCC.

 The probe set used in this human papillomavirus (HPV) DNA in situ hybridization (ISH) test cannot detect all potential HPV serotypes that are associated with oropharyngeal squamous cell carcinoma.
-Following a negative DNA ISH result, a more sensitive in situ RNA test could be performed, if clinically indicated.
-The RNA test is only available in the context of a pathology consultation (70012 / Pathology Consultation).
+Following a negative DNA ISH result, a more sensitive in situ RNA test may be performed, if clinically indicated, at the discretion of the Mayo pathologist.

 Results are reported as positive or negative for low-risk genotypes 6, 11, and/or high-risk genotypes 16, 18, 31, 33, and 51.

 If additional interpretation/analysis is needed, request 70012 / Pathology Consultation along with this test.

 1. Kelesidis T, Aish L, Steller MA, et al: Human papillomavirus (HPV) detection using in situ hybridization in histologic samples.
 Am J Clin Pathol 2011;136:119-127

 2. Lee WT, Tubbs RR, Teker AM, et al: Use of in situ hybridization to detect human papillomavirus in head and neck squamous cell carcinoma patients without a history of alcohol or tobacco use.
 Arch Pathol Lab Med 2008;132:1653-1656